Are you travelling to the airport by car, municipal rail (S-Bahn) or bus?

 - Your airline ticket with a receipt for your checked-in baggage.

 Please proceed to your gate/exit after you have checked in.
 The gate number is registered on your boarding card and can be read on the information screens/panels.
-You should go to your gate at least 30 minutes prior to boarding time.
+You should go to your gate at least 30-45 minutes prior to boarding time, depending on the airline.
+Please note the information on the boarding pass.
 Please ensure that you have sufficient time on the way to your gate for security and passport inspections.
 And remember to have your passport, boarding card and airline ticket handy at all times.
 Please also take note of public address announcements and the display screens/panels.

 Allow plenty of time